mlswg/mls-protocol/draft-ietf-mls-protocol.md

 --- back

-# Node Relationships based on Indices {#tree-math}
+# Array-Based Trees

 One benefit of using left-balanced trees is that they admit a simple flat array representation.
 In this representation, leaf nodes are even-numbered nodes, with the n-th leaf at 2\*n.
 Intermediate nodes are held in odd-numbered nodes.
-For example, an 11-element tree has the following structure:
+For example, tree with 11 leaves has the following structure:

 ~~~~~
                                                    X
                            X
                X                       X                       X
          X           X           X           X           X
       X     X     X     X     X     X     X     X     X     X     X
-0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20
+Node: 0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20
+Leaf: 0     1     2     3     4     5     6     7     8     9    10
 ~~~~~

-This allows us to compute relationships between tree nodes simply by manipulating indices, rather than having to maintain complicated structures in memory, even for partial trees.
-The basic rule is that the high-order bits of parent and child nodes have the following relation (where `x` is an arbitrary bit string):
+This allows us to compute relationships between tree nodes simply by manipulating indices, rather than having to maintain complicated structures in memory.
+The basic rule is that the high-order bits of parent and child nodes indices have the following relation (where `x` is an arbitrary bit string):

 ~~~~~
 parent=01x => left=00x, right=10x
 ~~~~~

+Since node relationships are implicit, the algorithms for adding and removing nodes at the right edge of the tree are quite simple:

+* Add: Append a blank parent node to the array of nodes, then append the new leaf node
+* Remove: Remove the rightmost two nodes from the array of nodes

-The following python code demonstrates the tree computations necessary for MLS.
-Test vectors can be derived from the diagram above.
+The following python code demonstrates the tree computations necessary to use an array-based tree for MLS.

 ~~~~~
 # The exponent of the largest power of 2 less than x.
 Equivalent to: